Acute lymphoblastic leukaemia and the blood

 - Chronic lymphocytic leukaemia (CLL) affects lymphoid cells

 This section is about acute lymphoblastic leukaemia (ALL).
 ALL affects the white blood cells called lymphocytes.
 It usually develops quickly over days or weeks.
 It is the most common type of leukaemia to affect children but can also affect adults.

 There is information elsewhere on this website about other types of leukaemia.
-The links above take you to information about the other types.
-Or you can look for them on our list of cancer types.

 To understand how and why leukaemia affects you as it does, it helps to know how you make blood cells.